-$$y_i \ge \min{1 \le j \le m} y_j \ge \min{1 \le j \le m} \bar{y}j = \alpha = \bar{y}i \quad \forall \ i = 1, \dots, m$$
+$$y_i \ge \min{1 \le j \le m} y_j = \min{1 \le j \le m} \bar{y}j = \alpha = \bar{y}i \quad \forall \ i = 1, \dots, m$$

-According to Theorem 1, the perfectly equilibrated outcome vector is a unique optimal solution of the Max-Min problem if one cannot improve any of its individual outcome without worsening some others.
-Unfortunately, it is not a common case and, in general, the optimal set to the Max-Min aggregation (8) may contain numerous alternative solutions including dominated ones.
+According to Theorem 1, the perfectly equilibrated outcome vector is a unique optimal solution of the Max-Min problem if one cannot find any (possibly not equilibrated) vector with at least one individual outcome improved without worsening any others.
+Unfortunately, it is not a common case and, in general, the optimal set to the Max-Min aggregation (8) may contain numerous alternative solutions including the dominated ones.
 While using standard algorithmic tools to identify the Max-Min solution, one of many solutions is then selected randomly.

 Actually, the distribution of outcomes may make the Max-Min criterion partially passive when one specific outcome is relatively very small for all the solutions.
 For instance, while allocating clients to service facilities, such a situation may be caused by existence of an isolated client located at a considerable distance from all the facilities.
 Maximization of the worst service performances is then reduced to maximization of the service performances for that single isolated client leaving other allocation decisions unoptimized.
-This is a clear case of inefficient solution where one may still improve other outcomes while maintaining fairness by leaving at its best possible value the worst outcome.
+For instance, for the available four outcome vectors (1,1,1), (10,1,1), (1,10,1) and (10,10,1), all of them are optimal in the corresponding Max-Min optimization, as the third outcome cannot be better than 1.
+Maximization of the first and the second outcomes is then not supported in the Max-Min solution concept, allowing one to select (1,1,1) as the optimal solution.
+This is a clear case of inefficient solution, where one may still improve other outcomes while maintaining fairness by leaving at its best possible value the worst outcome (Steuer, 1986).
 The Max-Min solution may be then regularized according to the Rawlsian principle of justice.
-Rawls (1971) considers the problem of ranking different "social states" which are different ways in which a society might be organized taking into account the welfare of each individual in each society, measured on a single numerical scale.
+Rawls (1971) considers the problem of ranking different "social states", which are different ways in which a society might be organized taking into account the welfare of each individual in each society, measured on a single numerical scale.
 Applying the Rawlsian approach, any two states should be ranked according to the accessibility levels of the least well-off individuals in those states; if the comparison yields a tie, the accessibility levels of the next-least well-off individuals should be considered, and so on.
 Formalization of this concept leads us to the lexicographic Max-Min concepts or the so-called Max-Min Fairness (Marchi and Oviedo, 1992; Klein, Luss and Rothblum, 1993; Luss, 1999).